Minnesota vs. Maryland NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Minnesota has combined with its opponents to score more than 54.5 points just two times this season.

-- Maryland has combined with its opponents to score more than 54.5 points in three of six games this season.
+- Maryland's games have gone over 54.5 points in three of six chances this season.

-- The two teams combine to score 55.3 points per game, 0.8 more than the total in this contest.
+- The combined points per game average of the two teams, 55.3, is 0.8 points above Saturday's over/under.

-- These two squads combine to allow 49.2 points per game, 5.3 fewer than this contest's over/under.
+- This contest's total is 5.3 points above the 49.2 these two squads combine to allow per game this season.

-- The average total in Golden Gophers games this season is 52.5, 2.0 points fewer than Saturday's over/under of 54.5 .
+- The 60.5 PPG average total in Terrapins games this season is six points more than this game's over/under.

-- The 54.5-point over/under for this game is 6.0 points below the 60.5 points per game average total in Terrapins games this season.

 Minnesota Stats and Trends

-- In Minnesota's six games this season, it has three wins against the spread.

-- This season, the Golden Gophers are winless against the spread when entering a game as a favorite of 5 points or more.
+- The Golden Gophers have been favored by 4.5 points or more two times this season and have not covered the spread in any of them.

-- Minnesota's games this year have hit the over on three of six set point totals (50%).
+- Minnesota's games this year have eclipsed the over/under three times in six opportunities (50%).

-- Minnesota is 2-2 against the spread and 3-1 overall this season when the team notches more than 29.0 points.
+- Minnesota is 2-2 against the spread and 3-1 overall this season when the team puts up more than 29 points.

-- Minnesota is 2-1 against the spread and 2-1 overall when the team picks up over 381.7 yards.
+- When Minnesota picks up more than 381.7 yards, the team is 2-1 against the spread and 2-1 overall.

-- This year, the Golden Gophers have turned the ball over seven times, while the Terrapins have forced seven.

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.